addooco/technical-assessment-task/README.md

 ## Questions?

-If anything is unclear or you have questions about the requirements, please don't hesitate to reach out to us at `[EMAIL_ADDRESS]` (to be filled in when sending to candidates).
+If anything is unclear, or you have questions about the requirements, please don't hesitate to reach out to us at the email address provided in your application.

 We're here to help and want you to have the best opportunity to demonstrate your skills.